 - Introduce the people behind the products or customer service to help people connect with real faces instead of faceless entities.

-You want an editorial calendar that is real and compelling, but that also matches sales KPIs and is at a manageable rate.
+You want an ecommerce editorial calendar that is real and compelling, but also matches sales KPIs.
+Factor in all of the above and you will have a stellar ecommerce blog worth reading.